-The utilization of selenium by animals depends on the chemical form in which it is found in the meal.
+The utilization of selenium in animals depends on the chemical form in which it is found in the meal.
 Selenium, which is used as an additive in vitamin-mineral premixes in feed for laying hens, is present in one of two basic forms: organically bound to amino acids (selenocysteine and selenomethionine) or in the form of an inorganic salt (most often sodium selenite).
 After entering the body through a meal, selenium is incorporated into tissue proteins, which creates its reserve.
-Deposited selenium in the body is in an inactive state, and in cases of oxidative stress or selenium deficiency in food, it changes to an active form.
+Deposited selenium in the body is in an inactive state and in cases of oxidative stress or selenium deficiency in feed, it changes to an active form.
 The source of selenium in feed mixtures for laying hens has an effect on the selenium content of eggs.
-By adding organic selenium to laying eggs, amounts of 20-25 μg per egg can be achieved, which is about 30% of the recommended daily intake for humans.
-For the production of such eggs, it is necessary to add organic selenium in the amount of 0.3-0.5 mg/kg in feed for laying hens.
-In research carried out at the Department of Nutrition and Botany of the Faculty of Veterinary Medicine, the addition of organic selenium in mixtures for laying hens resulted in a product of a specific composition, called the selenium egg, with 42 μg of selenium in 100 g of egg mass.
+By adding organic selenium to laying eggs, amounts of 20-25 $\mu$ g per egg can be achieved, which is about 30% of the recommended daily intake for humans.
+For the production of such eggs, it is necessary to add organic selenium in the amount of 0.3-0.5 mg/kg to the feed for laying hens.
+In research carried out at the Department of Animal Nutrition and Botany, Faculty of Veterinary Medicine, a product with a specific composition called selenium egg was obtained with the addition of organic selenium in mixtures for laying hens, with 42 $\mu$ g of selenium in 100g of egg mass.
 Based on these results, we can conclude that organic sources of selenium have better biological availability and that the content of selenium in table eggs is more stable.
 The use of organic forms of selenium in the nutrition of laying hens increases the content of selenium in eggs.